Director and Founder

 Dr. Lamsal has published more than 70 peer-reviewed journal articles, 6 book chapters, and 2 edited books.
 Dr. Lamsal is an active member of various national scientific societies (AOCS, IFT and AACCI).

-Robert Stupar, Professor, Department of Agronomy and Plant Genetics, University of Minnesota, [email protected]
+Kaustav Majumder, Assistant Professor, Department of Food Science and Technology, University of Nebraska, [email protected]

 Maneka Malalgoda, Assistant Professor, Department of Food and Human Nutritional Sciences, University of Manitoba, [email protected]

 Dr. Maneka Malalgoda is an Assistant Professor in the Department of Food and Human Nutritional Sciences at the University of Manitoba and her research focus is Grain Chemistry and Processing Quality.
 Maneka completed her Ph.D. at the North Dakota State University and her postdoctoral training at the Plant Protein Innovation Center at the University of Minnesota.
 She is currently studying grain-based proteins for novel applications and the use of protein ingredients in grain-based food systems.
 She is also interested in protein allergenicity and developing mass spectrometry-based techniques for allergen detection and quantitation.

 Alessandra Marti, Adjunct Associate Professor, Department of Food Science and Nutrition, University of Minnesota & Associate Professor, Department of Food, Environmental and Nutritional Sciences, University of Milan (Italy), [email protected]